 If your child is unwell please contact the school office before the start of the school day.
-If the illness continues you must contact the office again on the third day.
+If the illness continues you must contact the office every other day until they return to school.

-If your child is absent and you have not informed the school you will be sent a text message by 10am requesting an explanation for their absence.
+If your child is absent and you have not informed the school you will be sent a text message requesting an explanation for their absence.

 When your child returns to school you should send in a letter explaining their absence.